Pantolestidae

-Pantolestidae ("all robbers") is an extinct paraphyletic family of placental mammals from extinct order Pantolesta, that lived in North America, Asia and Europe from the early Paleocene to middle Oligocene.
+Pantolestidae ("all robbers") is a paraphyletic family of placental mammals from extinct order Pantolesta, that lived in North America, Asia and Europe from the early Paleocene to middle Oligocene.
 They first appear in North America, whence they spread to Europe and Asia.

 Description

+The pantolestids were a small to moderate in size, omnivorous, semi-fossorial mammals.
+Members of this family formed grade towards families Paroxyclaenidae and Pentacodontidae, with representatives of subfamily Dyspterninae, aswell genus Entomodon, were anatomically most similar to them.
+Oldest known pantolestids were north american genera Bessoecetor, Leptonysson and Paleotomus, while youngest known pantolestid was european genus Kochictis.

-The pantolestids were fish predators with a body length of about 50 cm and a tail about 35 cm long.
-The anatomy of these archaic "insectivorous" mammals is best known through well-preserved Middle Eocene Buxolestes specimens found at Messel in Germany and a few other less complete specimens, such as the Palaeosinopa found at Fossil Butte in Wyoming, estimated to have reached body weights of up to 1400 g, making them relatively large early mammals.
+Members of subfamily Pantolestinae were semiaquatic, otter-like mammals, with a body length of about 50 cm and a tail about 35 cm long.
+The anatomy of these archaic "insectivorous" mammals is best known through well-preserved Middle Eocene specimens from genus Buxolestes found at Messel in Germany, and a few other less complete specimens, such as the Palaeosinopa found at Fossil Butte in Wyoming, estimated to have reached body weights of up to 1400 g, making them relatively large early mammals.
 They had moderately strong canines and multi-cusped cutting teeth supported by the strong jaw muscles to which cranial cavities were adapted.
 This combination of dentition and muscles has been interpreted as an early adaptation to a hard diet such as clams and snails.
 Freely articulated forearm bones (radius and ulna) permitted their powerful forelimbs wide rotational movements, while their digits had large bony claws —indicating they could dig and build underground dens.
 Their powerful hind limbs could not be rotated in the same way, but the prominent transverse processes of the first tail vertebra suggest that they used their powerful tails to propel through the water like modern otters.
-In later pantolestids there is a prominent cranial crest combined with strong spinal processes, indicating the presence of strong neck muscles needed by swimmers that constantly hold their heads above the water surface.
+In later pantolestins there is a prominent cranial crest combined with strong spinal processes, indicating the presence of strong neck muscles needed by swimmers that constantly hold their heads above the water surface.

-The youngest pantolestids known are Gobiopithecus khan and Kiinkerishella zaisanica from the Ergilian deposits of Khoer Dzan, Mongolia.
-These late Asian forms are thought to be one of the few examples of European mammals dispersing into Asia during the Grande Coupure.